-In February 2022, the Company repurchased 1,158,089 shares of unvested restricted common stock at the original purchase price upon a termination of service during the vesting period.
+In February and June 2022, the Company repurchased 1,158,089 and 992,648 shares of unvested restricted common stock, respectively, at the original purchase price upon a termination of service during the vesting period.
 The shares of common stock repurchased were recorded as treasury stock in the accompanying condensed consolidated balance sheets and consolidated statements of convertible preferred stock and stockholders' equity (deficit) as such shares were not retired.
 The fair value of the repurchased common stock was insignificant.

-In March 2022, the Company retired an aggregate of 1,626,840 shares of common stock held in treasury.
+In March and September 2022, the Company retired an aggregate of 1,626,840 and 992,648 shares of common stock, respectively, held in treasury.
 Upon retirement, the shares were redesignated as authorized but unissued shares of the Company's common stock.